Top ten actions for tough times

 - Doing a Family Budget

 Preparing a family budget is always a smart move, but economic conditions like these should make a budget mandatory.
 This requires some effort, but doing it properly can give you certainty and peace of mind.
-A budget can help you identify areas where you can reduce your personal expenses, direct money to savings and reduce your mortgage and other debts.
-In addition, you can use your budget to put money aside regularly for bigger expenses like car registrations, school fees and insurance.
-Use a blank sheet of paper and a calculator, an Excel spreadsheet or various online budget calculators, including the template at https://moneysmart.gov.au/budgeting/budget-planner.
+A budget can help you identify areas where you can reduce your personal expenses, direct money to savings or reduce your mortgage and other debts.
+A budget also tells you how much money to put aside regularly for bigger expenses like car registrations, school fees and insurance.
+It doesn’t matter whether you use pen and paper, a spreadsheet or an online tool like our budget calculator, it just matters that you do it.

 - Shopping around for the Best Prices